 October 19, 2013 3,830 Tseram

 Again the rain was pissing all night long.
 The shelter was loud and full of people, as they would rather sleep anywhere but in the wet tents in this incessant rain.
 In the evening the shelter got very loud.
 The “room” was really a big box nailed together from sheets of plywood.
 Lying in my sleeping bag, a mouse run across it and straight to the slab of cheese that Sangey left out on top of the bag.
 Since the mice were feasting on it, the cheese had to be thrown out.
 The shelter patrons were very loud and ill mannered (if I can even use this term in this context).
 They hork, slurp, burp, fart and behave very loudly.
-All of the preceding bodily functions increased in intensity with the amount of alcohol consumed.
+All of the preceding bodily noises increased in intensity with the amount of alcohol consumed.
 We were stuck here for the time being due to the rain.
 At least we had the luxury of time to wait it out.
 Among the captors in the teahouse was a lovely couple from Belgium.
 Their goal is to attempt the Kanch section of the Great Himalaya Trail.
 We had a great talk about travels and many other things.
-Then a nice guy from BC Peter joined us.
+Then a nice guy Peter from BC, Canada joined us.
 He was very knowledgeable about digital photography.
 All in all the rain day went by nicely in good company with many momos consumed.

 As I was sitting out the rain, I thought that this would be my last trip to Nepal.
 The charm has worn off and I was starting to focus on the negative aspects of the experience.
 This felt wrong somehow.
-I thought that, in order to get to the alpine, which was the objective and the reason for coming here, one had to navigate long, deep river valleys.
+I thought that, in order to get to the alpine, which was the objective and the reason for coming here, one had to navigate long, deep river valleys for days.
 Passing through the villages seemed no longer interesting for me.

 October 20, 2013 Ramze 4,100, Oktang viewpoint 4,750m Kanchenjunga South basecamp

+With the sun, my mood improved considerably!
 I am sitting outside in front of an incredible panorama of high mountains.
 We started early in the morning and went up to Ramze at 4,100m.
 Ramze is a name of a very nice stone shelter where, surprisingly, I was by myself.

 The day began, again, in a thick fog but soon after we left the teahouse in Tseram, the fog lifted and an outstanding panorama ahead was revealed.
 So on we went.
 Half way up, the fog and clouds reappeared but as we went higher the weather cleared up.
 After we reached the stone hut at Ramze (where we would spend the next two nights) we took a short break.
 In the afternoon, Sangey and I left for Oktang viewpoint to see the spectacular south side of Kanchenjunga along with Rotang and Kabru peaks.
 Although Kanchenjunga seemed like the king of the valley, it was far away at the end of the long Yalung glacier.
 Right in front of the Oktang viewpoint, where we were standing, was Rotang peak.
 The mountains around us were shrouded in white wispy clouds that were parting as we arrived.
 Due to the recent rain and snow the entire area was covered in fresh snow which added to the ambiance of the high mountains.